• Skip to primary navigation

 What fruit is highest in potassium?

-Banana, oranges, and apricots are definitely among the fruits containing a higher amount of potassium.
+Bananas, oranges, and apricots are definitely among the fruits containing a higher amount of potassium.

 How many bananas should I eat a day for potassium?